onfido/WebViewRN/README.md

         />
 ```

-For injecting onComplete or onError callbacks you will need to inject javascript to set up event and then using onMessage start listening the events you have set up.
-Example below used SDK's setOptions property to inject javascript which runs only once when the webview is loaded. when SDK triggers onComplete or onError, the react-native webview sends a message to the app in order to execute the the callback scripts.
+To inject `onComplete` or `onError` callbacks, you will need to inject javascript to set up events and then use `onMessage` to start listening for the events you have set up.
+The example below uses the SDK's `setOptions` property to inject javascript, which runs only once when the webview is loaded.
+When the SDK triggers `onComplete` or `onError`, the react-native webview sends a message to the app in order to execute the callback scripts:

 ```WebView set up
  <WebView